-When people think of psychiatrists in calgary, they often think of doctors who diagnose and treat mental disorders.
+When people think of psychiatrists in calgary or Schizophrenia, they often think of doctors who diagnose and treat mental disorders.
 This is not completely true.
 Although most psychiatrists work in hospitals, a growing number of psychiatrists are working with individuals in their homes.
 Many psychiatrists and psychologists are trained for clinical or laboratory tests, but very seldom are they trained in how to conduct the structured interview that is now necessary for research.

 The diagnostic criteria used by psychiatrists are based on their training, rather than on findings from empirical research.
 MMPI (Medical Institute for Public Mental Health) is the acronym for a checklist used in British psychiatric practice.
 Conducted on a yearly basis, this test covers all aspects of psychological assessment; including temperament, socialization, intelligence, emotional development, verbal skills, and memory.
 The criteria used by psychiatrists are drawn from the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association.

 The diagnostic manual includes ratings based on each area.
 In addition to rating depression and mood disorders, a psychologist will also look at behaviors, such as impulsivity, hyperactivity, and sleeplessness.
 All of these behaviors will be considered part of the disorder, which will then affect treatment.
 The process of rating the disorder will involve an interview with the patient and a psychologist or psychiatrist who will ask questions about specific memories or experiences that might have had a negative effect on the patient’s ability to function normally.